List of Craig of the Creek characters

-The American animated television series Craig of the Creek features a cast created by Matt Burnett and Ben Levin.
-The series focuses on a trio of kids, collectively referred to as the "Stump Kids," lead by Craig (voiced by Philip Solomon), a young boy who wants to explore and map as much of the wide and mysterious creek located in the fictional suburban town of Herkleston, Maryland.
+The American animated sitcom Craig of the Creek features a cast created by Matt Burnett and Ben Levin.
+The series focuses on a trio of kids, collectively referred to as the "Stump Kids," led by Craig (voiced by Philip Solomon), a young boy who wants to explore and map the wide and mysterious creek located in the fictional suburban town of Herkleton, Maryland.
 His companions include Kelsey (voiced by Georgie Kidder in the pilot and the first 3 episodes and Noël Wells in episode 4-onwards), a young "warrior" girl with an active imagination and a lust for adventure, and J.P. (voiced by H. Michael Croner), a goofy and kind-hearted boy who likes to take things easy.
 In season four, they are joined by Omar (voiced by Zeno Robinson) a quiet, but very adventurous boy.
-The four of them attend different schools with the Creek being the only thing that brings them together, though based on the fact that "Craig to the Future" depicts J.P. and Omar still being friends, implies that they both attend the same school.
+The four of them attend different schools with the Creek being the only thing that brings them together.